|Responsible Division:||Finance and Administration|

 • If the travel expenses are greater than or equal to the amount of the advance, the expense report should be completed and submitted to the Travel Office within 10 working days of the traveler's return to their headquarters.

 The University may make direct payments to vendors for meals and lodging in situations that result in a cost savings to the University.
 The rule of thumb is a 20% savings.
 Such payments must be approved in advance by the Travel Office.
 Direct payment may be requested on a Travel Purchase Order, which can be obtained through the Travel Office.
-Travel Purchase Orders should be submitted to the Travel Office and clearly show the cost savings, how it was calculated, reason for the trip, benefit to the University, and the names the meals and /or lodging being provided for and which travelers are University employees.
+Travel Purchase Orders should be submitted to the Travel Office and clearly show the cost savings, how it was calculated, reason for the trip, benefit to the University, the names of travelers for whom meals and /or lodging are being provided, and which travelers are University employees.

 Travelers are reminded that Section 112.061(10), Florida Statutes specifically requires that travel reimbursements contain a statement that the expenses were actually incurred by the traveler as necessary travel expenses in the performance of his or her official duties and shall be verified by a written declaration that it is true and correct as to every material matter.
 This statement is viewed as having been signed by the traveler when the expense report and/or other travel related materials are submitted by the traveler or traveler’s authorized travel representative on the traveler’s behalf.
 Any person who willfully makes and subscribes any such claim which they do not believe to be true and correct as to every material matter, or who willfully aids or assists in, or procures, counsels, or advises the preparation or presentation under the provisions of this section of a claim which is fraudulent or false as to any material matter, whether or not such falsity or fraud is with the knowledge or consent of the person authorized or required to present such claim, is guilty of a misdemeanor of the second degree.
 Whoever receives an allowance or reimbursement by means of a false claim will be civilly liable in the amount of the overpayment for the reimbursement of the public fund from which the claim was paid.